Arthritis and Joint Pain: What You Should Know

 • Discomfort that improves with rest but returns during activity

-Because these symptoms overlap with other hip and thigh conditions, an accurate diagnosis from a medical professional is essential.
+Because these symptoms overlap with other hip and thigh conditions, a diagnosis from a medical professional is essential.

 How Do You Relieve Hamstring Tendon Pain?